markhm/sharepoint-treebrowser/README.md

 ## Version history
 - 20190102 - Testing the release process and the first release (discontinued).
-- 20190114 - Support for xlsx files, Multi-langeuage support, Removed need to rename sheet.
+- 20190114 - Support for xlsx files (iso xls), Multi-language support, Removed need to rename sheet.

 ## Known issues
 - Search does not support looking up consecutive keywords well.
 Change the depth on the depth slider to change to update the visualisation to the new search results, or restart the application.